aylingorgun/GAD1004_Projects/Pong/README.md

 # Pong
-It's a 3D Unity project for GAD1004 class.
+It's a 2D Unity project for GAD1004 class.

 ## Goal

 To practice character controller and collisions.

+## Instructions
+Use arrow keys and "WASD" keys to move.

 ## Acknowledgements
 * Collisions </br>